benoitlahoz/electron-window-rtc/README.md

   defineIpc,
 } from 'electron-window-rtc/renderer';

-// Important: define how to access to IPC object, according to application 'preload' script. defineIpc(window.electron.ipcRenderer); // IpcObject interface: see below.
+// Important: define early how to access to IPC object, according to application 'preload' script.
+// The IPC object must at least expose `on`, `removeListener`, `send` and `invoke` methods (see IPCObject below). defineIpc(window.electron.ipcRenderer);

 document.addEventListener('DOMContentLoaded', (event) => {
   const windowConnection = new WindowRTCPeerConnection('receiver');